Impact

 Risk and Exploitability

-The EPSS score is not available and Chrome is not listed in the CISA KEV catalog, suggesting that large‑scale exploitation has not been publicly documented.
-However, the vulnerability is classified as low severity by Chromium, indicating that while the attack requires user interaction (installing a malicious extension), it still allows privilege escalation if successful.
-The risk therefore is largely dependent on user behavior and the presence of high‑trust extensions installed from unverified sources.
+The EPSS score is < 1% and Chrome is not listed in the CISA KEV catalog, suggesting that large‑scale exploitation has not been publicly documented.
+However, the vulnerability is classified as low severity by Chromium and carries a CVSS score of 6.3, indicating medium severity by the standard metric, and still allows privilege escalation if user interacts with a malicious extension.
+The risk therefore remains primarily dependent on user behavior and the presence of high‑trust extensions installed from unverified sources.

 OpenCVE Enrichment